curtisseizert/CUDASieve/README.md

 Support for printing primes has just been added.

-The provided binaries have been compiled for x86_64 linux with the compute capability 3.0 GPU virtual architecture and device code for each real architecture >= 3.0 (hence the size).
-The executable 'CUDASieve' may need permissions changed to run.
+The provided binary (libcudasieve.a) haa been compiled for x86_64 linux with the compute capability 3.0 GPU virtual architecture and device code for each real architecture >= 3.0 (hence the size).
 If the CUDASieve/cudasieve.hpp header is #included, one can make use of several public member functions of the CudaSieve class for e.g. creating host or device arrays of primes by linking the cudasieve.a binary (with nvcc).
 For example:

 ```C++
 /* main.cpp */